Enzo Millot

-Enzo Camille Alain Millot (born 17 July 2002) is a French professional footballer who plays as a midfielder for VfB Stuttgart.
+Enzo Camille Alain Millot (born 17 July 2002) is a French professional footballer who plays as a midfielder for Saudi Pro League club Al-Ahli.

 Club career

+Monaco

 On 30 July 2019, Millot signed his first professional contract with Monaco.
 Millot made his professional debut with Monaco in a 1–0 Ligue 1 loss to Brest on 4 October 2020.

+VfB Stuttgart

 On 14 August 2021, Millot signed a four-year-contract with VfB Stuttgart.
+On 5 April 2023, he scored his first ever goal for VfB Stuttgart against 1.
+FC Nürnberg in quarter-finals DFB-Pokal.

+On 12 January 2024, Millot extended his contract with VfB Stuttgart until June 2028.

+Al-Ahli

+On 9 August 2025, Millot signed a three-year contract with Al-Ahli in Saudi Arabia.

 Personal life

-Millot was born in France and is of Martiniquais and Malagasy descent.
+Millot was born in Le Chesnay, Yvelines, France, and is of Martiniquais and Malagasy descent.
 His father was a former amateur footballer.
+He is married to his wife Louana and has two children: a son and a daughter.
+He is a Christian.